Hear Daniel's music for handbell ensemble, Grüne Schlossglocken: |

 Education

-Before arriving at Northwestern, Reck held a professional position as Student Life Counselor at the Indiana Academy for Science, Mathematics, and Humanities on the campus of Ball State University.
+Before studying at Northwestern, Reck held a professional position as Student Life Counselor at the Indiana Academy for Science, Mathematics, and Humanities on the campus of Ball State University.
 While there, he also was assistant conductor and composer-in-residence for the University Schools Band.
 Subsequently, Reck served as marching band instructor and pep band conductor at Hinsdale Central High School in Hinsdale, Illinois.
 He also taught marching technique for the Fighting Scots Marching Band at Monmouth College.

 Reck is a past director of the Tiger Alumni Bands and Stumblebums at DePauw University, Greencastle, Indiana, which unites undergraduate students and alumni in musical performance.
 There, he studied computer science and music and earned his Bachelor of Arts degree.